AngieAngelica/guide/src/pages/ruby/index.md

 More resources here: http://www.rubymotion.com/

 ## What after learning Ruby?
-Every programming language plays an imporatnt role .
-You can contribute to a lot of open source projects or you can apply for some big companies after having a good grasp on Ruby.
-As many big internet sites such as Basecamp, Airbnb, Bleacher Report, Fab.com, Scribd, Groupon, Gumroad, Hulu, Kickstarter, Pitchfork, Sendgrid, Soundcloud, Square, Yammer, Crunchbase, Slideshare, Funny or Die, Zendesk, Github, Shopify are build on Ruby so, there are plenty of option for you out there.
+Every programming language plays an important role .
+You can contribute to a lot of open source projects, or you can apply to some big companies after having a good grasp on Ruby.
+There are many big internet sites such as Basecamp, Airbnb, Bleacher Report, Fab.com, Scribd, Groupon, Gumroad, Hulu, Kickstarter, Pitchfork, Sendgrid, Soundcloud, Square, Yammer, Crunchbase, Slideshare, Funny or Die, Zendesk, Github, Shopify- which are all built on Ruby.
+There are plenty of options for you out there.
-Moreover, a lot of startups are hiring people who have skill in RUby on Rails as not many programmers try to learn Ruby.
-So,you might have a clear cut to work in a start-up company.
+Moreover, a lot of startups are hiring people who are skilled in Ruby on Rails, as not many programmers try to learn Ruby.
+So, you might have a clear path to work in a start-up company.

-So, Ruby is beginner friendly and is quite hard skill set to find you have a good number of openings to work as a developer.
+To sum up, Ruby is beginner-friendly, and because it is quite a hard skill set to find, you have a good number of openings to find work as a developer.